 Least Expensive: The most accessible model in the Chrysler family is the Voyager minivan, which represents the lower end of the Pacifica lineup.
 Starting at around $28,000, it retains all the bare necessities families need and is also marketed for fleet use.

 Best Fuel Economy: The Pacifica is the only plug-in hybrid minivan on the market, and it's the most efficient vehicle in Chrysler's fleet.
-It's rated for 82 mpg-e combined running on gas and electricity, and it'll travel up to 32 miles on electricity alone.
+It's rated for 82 mpg-e combined running on gas and electricity, and can travel up to 32 miles on electricity alone.